cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 tags: cmake, build, programming, native programming
 ---

-Most of us are already exposed to or familiar with build systems like [MSBuild](https://en.wikipedia.org/wiki/MSBuild) or [Make](https://www.gnu.org/software/make/) and well, we already know how difficult it is to maintain really huge basecodes or craft really big msbuild or Makefiles, and then, add targetting multiple platforms for a native developer!
+Most of us are already exposed to or familiar with build systems like [MSBuild](https://en.wikipedia.org/wiki/MSBuild) or [Make](https://www.gnu.org/software/make/) and well, we already know how difficult it is to maintain really huge codebases or craft really big MSBuild or Makefiles, and then, add targeting multiple platforms for a native developer!

 Enter the meta build systems.

 Basically what they do is to describe what we want to build and then from that it generates a native build script using [Makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) or [Ninja](https://ninja-build.org/) or MSBuild or even a project file for your IDE!

 There are a few meta build systems out there, and [CMake](https://cmake.org/) is one of them.
-I am writing this as a reminder of how easy is to start with CMake and the awesome things you can do with it.
+I am writing this as a reminder of how easy it is to start with CMake and the awesome things you can do with it.

 # Hello world